ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application would like the Connection to send keep-alive packets or not.
 Note that if a Connection determines that keep-alive packets are being sent, the applicaton should itself avoid generating additional keep alive messages.
-Note that when supported, the system also needs to configure the generation and use of the keep alive-packets.
+Note that when supported, the system will use the default periodic for generation of the keep alive-packets.
+(See also {{keep-alive-timeout}}).

 ### Interface Instance or Type {#prop-interface}